Julia-cloudname/Project_2/README.md

 * In the GitHub repository, navigate to the Settings tab
 * From the menu on the left side of the screen, click on 'Pages'
 * From the 'Source' section, click on the dropdown menu and select 'Deploy from branch'.
-* In menu Branch below select 'main' branch and folder 'root'
+* In the menu Branch below select the 'main' branch and folder 'root'

 Clicking 'save' will refresh the page and publish the site.
 Note, publishing will take a short amount of time.